-Thyroid problems disrupt blood sugar levels which create an extremely high false need for sweets and carbohydrates so even when I would eat well I still felt the need to have something with sugar for energy.
+Thyroid problems disrupt blood sugar levels which create a high false need for sweets and carbohydrates.
+Even when I would eat well I still felt the need to have something with sugar for energy.

 I live in the South and we grew up eating things like fried chicken, mashed potatoes, gravy, biscuits, and drinking sweet tea.
 Everything I just named off is a carb.

 It wasn’t until I had a hysterectomy and gallbladder removal that I noticed carbs slowing me down.
 I would get sick after eating and immediately started to gain weight after surgery.

-Excess weight puts pressure on all of your organs, your bones, and especially your heart and lungs.
-Getting educated is the first step in fighting the process.
+Excess weight puts pressure on all of your organs, bones, heart, and lungs.

 Limit the carbs.

 Sodas are one of the main culprits of sugar intake for Americans and I have to admit one of my weaknesses.
 The average 12 ounce can of soda contains about 10 teaspoons of sugar.
-That’s 4 more tsp’s than an average female should have in an entire day!
+That’s 4 more tsp’s than an average female should have in an entire day.

 SICK AS A DOG

-Every doctor prescribed me something without even knowing what was wrong; looking for the magic pill.
+Every doctor prescribed me something without even knowing what was wrong, looking for the magic pill.

-If we want our bodies to change, we have to change how we treat our bodies!
+If we want our bodies to change, we have to change how we treat our bodies.

 It was a 50/50 chance it was either Sarcoma or a GIST and both meant potential cancer.
 For an entire five months, I carried the burden of knowing I had every possible cancer symptom but all tests were inconclusive.

 After the Mayo Clinic removed the tumor they determined it was not cancer.
-I was one of the blessed ones!
+I was one of the blessed ones.

 My plea to you is don’t wait until you need some sort of “diagnosis” to work on living a healthy lifestyle and eating right.
-It’s so much harder this way!
+It’s so much harder this way.

-Once I dove head first into studying nutrition and the effects it can have on your health, I started paying attention to everything I put into my body.
-I began the keto diet at the end of March 2018 and by October I had lost 48 pounds and have remained on a low-carb diet since.
+Once I dove headfirst into studying nutrition and the effects it can have on your health, I started paying attention to everything I put into my body.
+I began a low-carb diet at the end of March 2018.
+I started doing the keto diet in August.
+By October I had lost 48 pounds.

 For anyone having health issues, I strongly suggest taking a look at your nutrition first.
 Back off on carbs and stay away from key ingredients like sugar, MSG’s, artificial food coloring, Guar Gum, Corn Syrup, artificial sweeteners, & aspartame.

-If you are sick rely on God first, get educated second, and then use wisdom in the daily choices you make.
+If you are sick, rely on God first, get educated second, and then use wisdom in the daily choices you make.
 There is hope at the end of the MRI tunnel!